Alternatives

 Size

-property, which influences the input controls and the default item height.
-For dense interfaces where screen reale state is limited you may want to use the "small" size
+The Combobox suppports a size property, which influences the input controls and the default item height.
+For dense interfaces where screen reale state is limited you may want to use the "small" size.

 Placeholder